 RHDV1 K5 release project

 Environment Canterbury is part of a national consortium of pest management agencies leading a programme to import and release RHDV1 K5 into New Zealand.
-The consortium, that includes regional councils, Federated Farmers, the Department of Conservation and Land Information New Zealand, is targeting to release of the new strain in March 2018.
+The consortium, that includes regional councils, Federated Farmers, the Department of Conservation and Land Information New Zealand, is targeting the release of the new strain in March 2018.

 RHDV1 K5 is expected to boost the effects of the existing RHDV1 strain and help slow the increase in wild rabbit numbers.
 While exact figures are unknown, it was expected that there would be improved knockdown in areas where the current strain is less effective.
 Research shows that autumn is the optimal time to release the virus as immune young rabbit numbers are low and the vectors, such as flies, are active.

 Support will be required from landowners, farmers and other stakeholders that are likely to benefit from the release.
 The highest likelihood for success will be through the combined collaborative efforts of the national consortium, regional councils and landowners working closely together.
 A controlled release will also ensure that a high quality commercially prepared product can be made available to landowners to improve effectiveness.

 Latest project update October 2017: RHDV1 K5 release

 Key step made towards controlled release of new rabbit virus – seeking your submissions in support